IIIF/api/source/extension/georef/index.md

 }
 ```

-In cases where the `target` is not the entire Canvas or Image Service and is instead an area of interest, the selected area _MUST_ be supplied as part of the `target`.
-This is accomplished using a [Specific Resource](https://www.w3.org/TR/annotation-model/#specific-resources) where the `source` and `selector` can be supplied.
+A [Specific Resource](https://www.w3.org/TR/annotation-model/#specific-resources) has the `source` and `selector` can be supplied.
+The `selector` is the mask that selects the region of the image to be georeferenced.
 You can use a IIIF Image Selector when the area of interest is a rectangle, or an SVG Polygon that... [@BERT what Polygons can and cannot be used?].
 See the Specific Resource Example from the examples directory provided with this document.

-[@BERT] tell about svg selector, and the shape of SVG. polygon, rect, no transforms, no <g>.
+`[@BERT]` tell about svg selector, and the shape of SVG. polygon, rect, no transforms, no <g>.
 or iiif image selector

-EXAMPLE!!
+Example of a Georeference Annotation with a SpecificResource `target`:

 {% include api/code_header.html %}
 ```json-doc